Impact

 The Maasai’s traditional herding practices have made them East Africa’s most famous pastoralists.
 But because of periods of serious drought in recent years, and the unpredictable weather in the changing climate, new approaches are essential.

-Established in 2017, the Project’s Manyara feedlot is already having an impact, recognized by the Uhuru Torch award that year.
+Established in 2017, the Project’s Manyara Feedlot is already having an impact, recognized by the Uhuru Torch award that year.

 The International Collaborative feedlot provides a model of the flexibility required.
 It demonstrates how to care for cattle with purchased hay and food supplements when weather conditions require it.